 The Natatorium is located near the Law School and upper-division housing, and includes a "fast" 25 yard x 39.3 meter pool with all-deep racing course, mechanical systems for a clean, healthy and safe swimming experience, and great spaces for spectators, locker rooms, offices, and training.

 The Duchossois Athletic Complex comprises the University's outdoor practice and competition facilities.
 Wilson Field is the center of the outdoor facilities.
 The turf field and 400-meter artificial-surface track are bordered by a 3,500-seat stadium, with new press-box facilities, visitors seating, and lights.
 It is the home venue for the Generals' track, football, and men's lacrosse teams.
 The stadium features locker-room facilities for all outdoor teams.
-Other sites include the Cap'n Dick Smith Baseball Field; 14 outdoor tennis courts, two of which are lighted; the four-court Duchossois indoor tennis center; Alston Parker Watt Field, a championship-quality field for men's and women's soccer and women's lacrosse; a lighted, artificial turf field; and four renovated practice fields.
+Other sites include the Cap'n Dick Smith Baseball Field; 13 outdoor tennis courts, two of which are lighted; the four-court Duchossois indoor tennis center; Alston Parker Watt Field, a championship-quality field for men's and women's soccer and women's lacrosse; a championship-quality artificial turf field for field hockey; and four renovated practice fields.

 Washington and Lee students may play golf at Lexington Golf and Country Club and Buena Vista's Vista Links.